-Covid-19 - Local information
+Covid-19 - Local and national information

 All Community Markets, Grow North workshops and face to face meetings are cancelled until further notice.
 Where possible, meetings and discussions will be held online.
-Julie Shortreed is collecting information about the availability of local food suppliers and food and other retailers on the News page of Our Local Larder website

 Latest coronavirus developments and changes to key services.